FaisalKB/thundrbolt-task-manager/README.md

 ThundrBolt is a free task management application for anybody who likes to visualize, organize and manage their tasks in one convenient web application.
 In a rush?
 No worries!
 ThundrBolt doesn't require you to create an account, doesn't require any form of payment or commitment, and runs entirely in your browser with no installations required at all.

+### Simple & Clean Dashboard

 ![ThundrBolt Dashboard](./images/thundrboltdash.jpg)

 Fresh, clean and simple, the dashboard is as elegant as it is easy on the eyes.
 Everything you need is at a glance, from where you type your tasks, to where they are listed, to information about your task list, including how many you have left and a way to clear your completed tasks!
 As you add tasks, they cleanly stack in your task list as shown below.

+### Organized Task List

 ![ThundrBolt Task List](./images/thundrbolttasklist.jpg)

+Tasks neatly line up in their own list, single-file and evenly spaced.
+The calm and refreshing layout inspires organization.
+You'll want to fill your day with tasks!